 We are subject to the Texas margin tax.
-Any amounts related to operations for 2013 or for the period in 2014 prior to the closing of the IPO on June 23, 2014 will be included in Diamondback's unitary filing for this tax.
-Diamondback does not expect any Texas margin tax to be due for the three months ended March 31, 2015 or 2014, so no amount has been provided in the accompanying financial statements.
+Any amounts for the period in 2014 prior to the closing of the IPO on June 23, 2014 will be included in Diamondback's unitary filing for this tax.
+Diamondback does not expect any Texas margin tax to be due for the three and nine months ended September 30, 2015 or 2014.